Peach Girl: Characters

-A boy who has been Momo's crush since junior high school although she never then confessed to him due to a friend saying he "doesn't like girls with tan skin".
-He overhears Momo confess her love for him to Kairi and then eventually dates Momo but Sae wants him for herself.
-He has a good heart, but tends to be hard headed and oblivious to what is in front of him, believing what Sae says over what Momo says, much to the frustration of Momo.
-Sae later blackmails Toji into dating her using pictures of Momo and Jigoro in a hotel bed together.
-He then breaks up with Momo.
-After this Momo starts dating Kairi.
+Nicknamed "Toji" (とーじ, Tōji), he is a boy who has been Momo's crush since junior high school, but she never confessed to him due to a friend saying Toji dislikes girls with tan skin.
+He has a good heart, but tends to be hard-headed and oblivious to what is in front of him, believing what Sae says over Momo much to the frustration of the latter.

-The Tokyopop manga renders his family name as "Toujikamori".